Sarah Luisa Bryan – Durham, North Carolina

 2007 – 2011 (Program Manager)

-2005 – 2006 (folklife fieldworker and writer)
+2005 – 2006 (Folklife fieldworker and writer)

 Durham, North Carolina

-My work for the North Carolina Folklife Institute includes directing fieldwork among traditional musicians and craftspeople in dozens of North Carolina counties, fundraising and grant-writing, financial and administrative management, and research and writing for a variety of folklore programming and heritage tourism programs across the state.
+My work for the North Carolina Folklife Institute included directing fieldwork among traditional musicians and craftspeople in dozens of North Carolina counties, fundraising and grant-writing, financial and administrative management, and research and writing for a variety of folklore programming and heritage tourism programs across the state.

 - Executive Director, Old-Time Music Group